Toggle menu

 • reporting all fly-tipping.
 Make a note of its exact location, the day, date and time you saw it

-• not touching it.
-Fly-tipped waste can be dangerous - it might include syringes, broken glass, asbestos, toxic chemicals or other dangerous items
+• not touching or distrubing fly-tipped waste you discover.
+Fly-tipped waste can be dangerous - it might include syringes, broken glass, asbestos, toxic chemicals or other dangerous items.
+It may also contain evidence that could help find those responsible and lead to prosecution.

 If you see someone fly-tipping, please also make a note of: